-Analysis: In AC 2020-2021, the target was not met.
-Based on the analysis of the AC 2020-2021 results, the target was raised and courses were further refined to increase instruction in (a) specific approaches to interpretation that have established currency in the discipline, such as feminism and new historicism and (b) terminology and techniques of formal analysis at a complex level.
+Analysis: In AC 2018-2019, the target was not met, as 58 out of 63 (92%) student projects were judged competent or higher in their ability to analyze and interpret evidence from a variety of texts.
+Based on the analysis of the results, in AC 2019-2020 action was taken to increase instruction in (a) specific approaches to interpretation that have established currency in the discipline, such as feminism and new historicism and (b) terminology and techniques of formal analysis at a complex level.

-As a result, in AC 2021-2022, the target was not met, with 66 out of 102 (65%) student projects being judged competent-to-strong or higher in their ability to analyze and interpret evidence from a variety of texts.
-This is the first cycle in which the assessment cycle was based on the percentage of students scoring competent-to-strong, which accounts for the target not being met.
+As a result, in AC 2019-2020, the target was not met, with 38 out of 43 (88.37%) student projects being judged competent or higher in their ability to analyze and interpret evidence from a variety of texts.
+This represents a 3.63% decrease from the previous year.

-Decision: In AC 2021-2022, the target was not met.
-Based on the analysis of the AC 2021-2022 results, in AC 2022-2023, the faculty will implement the following changes to drive the cycle of improvement.
-The courses will be further refined to increase instruction in (a) specific approaches to interpretation that have established currency in the discipline, such as feminism and new historicism and (b) terminology and techniques of formal analysis at a complex level.
-The target will remain set at 90% of student work receiving a score of competent-to-strong or higher on the Rubric for English Major Writing for AC 2022-2023.
+Decision: In AC 2019-2020, the target was not met.
+Based on the analysis of the AC 2019-2020 results, courses will be further refined to increase instruction in (a) specific approaches to interpretation that have established currency in the discipline, such as feminism and new historicism and (b) terminology and techniques of formal analysis at a complex level.
+Meetings will be held with faculty to instruct them in best practices for teaching methodology in their specific courses.